elastos/Elastos.Node/docs/elastos_supernode_usage.md

 ### 3.7 Directory Layout

-Currently, if all things works well, we have a working directory.
+Currently, if all things work well, we have the following directory.

 ```
 $ tree -L 2 ~/node